-In Bulgaria, the State Agency on Child Protection translated and published the Council of Europe Strategy in a booklet that was disseminated among relevant government and non-government organisations.
+In Bulgaria, the State Agency on Child Protection translated and published the Council of Europe Strategy in a booklet that was disseminated among relevant governmental and non-governmental organisations.
 The Chair of the State Agency invited all relevant ministers to apply the Strategy in their own strategic planning.
-In 2013 and 2014 the objectives of the Council of Europe Strategy were integrated into the annual National Programme for Child Protection.
+In 2013 and 2014, the objectives of the Council of Europe Strategy were integrated into the annual National Programme for Child Protection.